Cagayan: Hotel Delfino siege

+2020 Ulysses Flood

+Cagayan has been heavily impacted by changing weather patterns resulting from climate change, with the 2020 Ulysses flood being noted as one of the most severe examples.

+In November 2020, Typhoon Vamco (locally known in the Philippines as Typhoon Ulysses) crossed the country, dams from all around Luzon neared their spilling points, forcing them to release large amounts of water into impounds, including Magat Dam.
+The dam opened all of its 7 gates at 24 m, releasing over 5,037 cubic metres (1,331,000 US gal) of water into the Cagayan River flooding numerous riverside towns.
+Waters under the Buntun Bridge went up as high as 13 m, flooding the nearby barangays up to the roofs of houses.

+Because there was very little media coverage of the flooding in the area in the wake of the COVID-19 lockdown in Luzon and the Shutdown of ABS-CBN broadcasting earlier that year, residents resorted to social media to request the national government for rescue.
+As a result of the catastrophe, the National Irrigation Administration (NIA) indicated that it would review its protocols regarding the release of water in Magat Dam and improve its watershed.

 Geography

 Situated within the Cagayan Valley region, the province is bounded by the Philippine Sea on the east; on the south by Isabela province; on the west by the Cordillera Mountains; and on the north by the Balintang Channel and the Babuyan Group of Islands.
 About 2 km from the northeastern tip of the province is the island of Palaui; a few kilometers to the west is Fuga Island.
 The Babuyan Group of Islands, which includes Calayan, Dalupiri, Camiguin, and Babuyan Claro, is about 60 nmi north of Luzon mainland.

 The eastern coast forms the northern portion of the Sierra Madre mountain range, while the western limits are generally hilly to low in elevation.
 The central area, dominated by a large valley, forms the lower basin of the country's longest river, the Cagayan.
 The mouth is located at the northern town of Aparri.

 The province of Cagayan comprises an aggregate land area of 9,295.75 km2 which constitutes approximately three percent of the total land area of the country, making it the second largest province in the region.